 Accounting for small businesses involves keeping track of, recording, and analyzing your business’s financial transactions.
 It converts dizzying numbers into an understandable statement about your company’s finances.
-Accounting services in Singapore helps to determine the company’s health and value, allowing you to make more informed decisions for both short and long-term success.
+Accounting services in Singapore and accountants for sole traders helps to determine the company’s health and value, allowing you to make more informed decisions for both short and long-term success.

 How to keep track of your small business’s finances

 Here’s how to set up your small business’s basic accounting cycle.

 The first item on the to-do list is deciding on a business structure.
 Choose wisely because your business structure will influence everything you do.
 There are three types of business structures to choose from: